JaydenHendrickson/PomoMath/README.md

 ## About

-**PomoMath** is a terminal based pomodoro timer that give you math problems during your breaks if you just crave math.
+**PomoMath** is a terminal based pomodoro timer that gives you math problems during your breaks for when you just crave math.

 ### Features

 - A pomodoro timer
+- MATH !!

 ## Credits